pkp/ojs-user-guide/en/submissions.md

 This tab provides information about submissions currently assigned to you.
 Use this tab to keep up with your day-to-day activities.

-Editors will receive notices when review assignments are overdue.
+Editors will see notices when review assignments are overdue.
 Reviewers can track the due dates for their assignments.
 And authors can keep track of what stage their submissions are in.

 ## <a name="unassigned"></a>Unassigned